 Canvas Studio

 Designed for any staff member who is interested in maintaining their own personal video library or running assessment via video.
-This session will cover:
+This training covers:

 If you want a taster to Canvas Studio, please review the recording of our recent one-hour Digital Discovery webinar: Digital Discovery Series: Canvas Studio